glowieframework/glowie-website/documentation/basic-application-modules/views.md

 **Note:** some parameter names are reserved and should not be used.
 Invalid names are: `view`, `template` and `params`.
 These variables are used internally inside `$this->renderView()` function scope, so do not use them or it will break your application!

-### Passing view parameters directly from the controller
+### Passing view parameters globally
-If you do not want to use the previous way, you can also pass parameters to the view by assuming them as properties of `$this->view` object.
+You can also pass parameters to the view by assuming them as properties of controller global `$this->view` object.

-From the view, you can retrieve this parameters from the same `$this->view` object.

-In this particular way, depending on the scope you used while setting the property, the parameter will be acessed from all rendered views from that moment.
+In this particular way, depending on the scope you used while setting the property, the parameter will be acessed from all rendered views from that moment in the current controller.

 _Example_
 **controller**